cdlewis/blog/content/blog/coding-agents-for-matching-decomp.md

 Snowboard Kids 2 was written in C and compiled to MIPS machine code.
 The compiler was likely GCC 2.7.2 based on the instruction patterns.[^4]

-The matching decompilation process involves analysing the MIPS assembly, inferring its behaviour, and writing C that, when compiled with the same toolchain and settings, reproduces the exact code: same registers, same delay slots, and the same instruction order.
+The matching decompilation process involves analysing the MIPS assembly, inferring its behaviour, and writing C that, when compiled with the same toolchain and settings, reproduces the exact code: same registers, delay slots, and instruction order.

 For example: